ZainAdelAlhadad/BikeSalesAnalysisProject/README.md

 My Project 'Bike Sales' using MS Excel:

-1-Explore the data.
+- Explore the data.
-2-Clean and transform the data and make sure all is good.
+- Clean and transform the data and make sure all is good.
-3-Insert Pivot Tables and build Charts.
+- Insert Pivot Tables and build Charts.
-4-Building the Dashboard!
+- Building the Dashboard!

 Insights In Dashboard:
--- Average Income Per Purchases 📊
+- Average Income Per Purchases 📊
--- Customer Age Brackets 📈
+- Customer Age Brackets 📈
--- Customer Commute 📈
+- Customer Commute 📈